for Veterans and the Public

 What is informed consent?

 You will also go through a process called informed consent.
 The doctors and nurses will explain exactly what will happen during the clinical trial.
 They will answer your questions and tell you about the risks and benefits of the clinical trial.
 They will ask you to sign a document called a consent form.
 When you sign this form, you are saying that you understand what is going to happen and that you agree to participate.
+Participation in any clinical trial is voluntary and choosing not to participate will not affect your VA medical care.
 Even after you have started a clinical trial, you are free to quit at any time for any reason.
 Quitting early will not affect your medical care in the future.

 Does it cost anything to participate?

 No. It will not cost you anything because you are helping the researchers to test a new medicine.
-Sometimes you may even get extra money to pay for your time or travel.
+Sometimes you may be given money to reimburse you for your time or travel.

 How long do clinical trials last?

 Clinical trials can last from a few weeks to several months.
-After the treatment is over, they will usually ask you to come back for some follow-up visits.
+After the treatment is over, the cliinical trial staff will usually ask you to come back for some follow-up visits.
 The follow-up period may be as short as a few weeks or as long as six months and helps to make sure that you are safe.
+The informed consent will provide you details on the length of the trial.

 What are the different types of clinical trials?